etheleon/readSim/README.md

 readSim
 =======

-Perl and R pipeline for simulating metagenomic reads from a highly complex community with introduced sequencing errors based on empirically derived fastQ files of a full HiSeq 2500 Illumina run.
+A Perl and R pipeline for simulating metagenomic reads from a highly complex community with introduced sequencing errors based on empirically derived fastQ files of a full HiSeq 2500 Illumina run.